graphcore/examples/applications/pytorch/bert/README.md

 python3 run_squad.py --config squad_large_384 --pretrained-checkpoint checkpoints/pretrain_large_384/step_N/
 ```

 To do the same on POD64, simply append `_POD64` to the pretraining config names.
+There are also configurations available appending `_packed` for packed datasets — see `configs.yml` for details.

 ## POD128 configurations